Rosa-Luxemburgstiftung-Berlin/ansible-opnsense/README.md

 ansible-opnsense
 =========

-Ansible role to configure OPNsense firewalls
+Ansible role to configure OPNsense firewalls.

+This is the [RLS](https://github.com/Rosa-Luxemburgstiftung-Berlin) fork of the original from https://github.com/naturalis/ansible-opnsense.

 Requirements
 ------------